 Results chapter).
 The central part of the side view consists of a scrollable list of

-individual con_gurations of a subset of S that was _ltered via the Matrix view.
+individual configurations from a subset of S that was filtered with the Matrix view.
 The

-con_gurations are ordered according to the similarity score from the most similar
+configurations are ordered according to their similarity scores, from the most similar

 to the least similar ones.
-The primary con_guration is always displayed as the _rst
+The primary configuration is always displayed as the first

 one on the top of the list.

-The side view helps to answer the questions Q2 and Q3 as it enables the iterative
+The side view helps to answer questions Q2 and Q3, as it enables an iterative

-search through the list of con_gurations and the exploration of all pairs of interacting
+search through the list of configurations and the exploration of all pairs of interacting

-amino acids for each con_guration.
-The user can select a con_guration in focus
+amino acids for each configuration.
+The user can select a configuration to focus on

 by clicking on it.
-By default, each con_guration in focus contains one polyline
+By default, each configuration in focus contains one polyline

-connecting those two amino acids from the contact zone which are the closest ones

-among all the possible pairs (Figure 4b).
+connecting two amino acids from the contact zone that are the closest among all the possible pairs (Figure 4b).
 The user can hover the mouse over the

-lists of amino acids on the left and the right side and inspect the corresponding
+lists of amino acids on the left and right side and inspect the corresponding

 connection lines for a given amino acid.
 By clicking on the rectangle representing a